 The school counseling program faculty seeks to admit a diverse applicant pool, and we review applicant files comprehensively.
 We try to admit approximately 20 students per year, and we have a very competitive admissions process.
 The stronger your application, the better chance you have of being offered admission.
 The applicant pool varies from year to year, however, so it is not possible for us to convey specifics regarding test scores or other factors.
 You can review the “Information about Students” document for general characteristics of the students who have been admitted.

-We want to bring in students who have the potential to succeed in graduate school.
+First, we want to bring in students who have the potential to succeed in graduate school.
 Strong applicants show evidence of academic success (e.g., undergraduate GPA>3.00), potential for success in graduate school (e.g., evidenced by GPA, GRE scores, and recommendation letters), and analytical thinking skills (e.g., analytical writing section of the GRE).
 We do not require any GRE subject tests.

 In addition to possessing academic potential, applicants must enjoy working with children and adolescents.
 We look for individuals who have demonstrated a commitment to children and adolescents through their own recent volunteer or paid experiences – and we love to read in your application essays about experiences that led you to want to work with kids.